Location: Bamburgh, Northumberland, United Kingdom

 For year round details of us please go to our blog: http://bamburghresearchproject.wordpress.com/ full details of our last season are on there if you go back through the articles.

-Students book using the online booking form on the ‘Field School’ section of our website or email the project director or coordinator:
+Students book using the online booking form on the ‘Field School’ section of our website or email project director or field school coordinator: